What is Non-Cooperative Game Theory?

 In a non-cooperative Game theory, the assumption is each player thinks of the best pay-off or the most favorable outcome.

-The strategy where a player gains the most favorable outcome irrespective of the other players’ strategy is called Dominance theory.
+Dominance theory is the strategy where a player gains the most favorable outcome irrespective of the other players’ strategy.

 Dominance could be strict dominance or weak dominance.